ecklf/OpenCore-Lenovo-Flex-15/README.md

 Installer will not boot on old Mojave configuration on Catalina Beta 5 onwards.
 Make sure to modify your `config.plist` to patch renaming EC0 to EC to have proper USB power management.

+Booting Catalina from USB will either require installing with a port limit patch + USB2 or my my USBMap.kext.
+Note that this kext may not work for you which will result in no USB3 functionality and Bluetooth connection problems.

 Inbuilt Intel WiFi won't work!
 I use Broadcom BCM94352HMB (use brcm kexts if you also have this setup).
-For that card Catalina will also need a modified BrcmPatchRAM2 or your Bluetooth won't work
+For that card Catalina will also need a modified BrcmPatchRAM or your Bluetooth won't work.

-What works (as of macOS **10.15 19A583**):
+What works (as of macOS **10.15.3 19D76**):

 - Ethernet
 - USB / Card Reader